cozy/cozy-client-js/docs/index.md

 `create(doctype, attributes)` adds a document to the database.

 If you use an existing doctype, you should follow its expected format. **v2** does not enforce this, but we plan to on **v3**.
-Anyway, do you really want to be the app that creates empty contacts in the native app?
+Anyway, do you want to be the app that creates empty contacts in the native app?

-The attributes will be passed to `JSON.stringify`, if it is a complex or cyclic object, simply add a `toJSON` method to it (native behaviour of JSON.stringify).
+The attributes will be passed to `JSON.stringify`, if it is a complex or cyclic object, add a `toJSON` method to it (native behaviour of JSON.stringify).

 This function returns a promise for the created object.
 The created object has the same attributes than passed with an added `_id`.
-It is the unique identifier for the created document.
+It's the unique identifier for the created document.

 On **v3**, an extra field `_rev` is added, it is the unique identifier for the document revision, after creation, it will be of the shape `1-xxxxxxxxx` for first revision.